 Now for something completely different.
 We present what the owner describes as a 1960 Ford F350 Lifted Dually 7.3L 4X6 in July 2019 on Craigslist in Berkeley, Vermont where the private seller is asking $15,000 for what we would describe as leaning towards a Rat Rod, but please feel free to comment below and tell us why we might be wrong with that assertion.
 Using the Hagerty Insurance Online Valuation Tool as a guide, the private seller currently has his unique F350 priced $1,700 less than the #2 “Excellent” level of $16,700.
-We get the sense that the seller is trying to recoup some of his investment in building this truck, so only time will tell whether a potential buyer is willing to pay that much for a modern chassis over what the seller describes as “REAL Patina.”
+Only time will tell whether a potential buyer is willing to pay that much for a modern chassis over what the seller describes as “REAL Patina.”

 If we’re reading this correctly, the owner took a 1960 Ford F350 Flareside truck, widened the bed, and then placed that and the cab on a 1993 Ford F350 from equipped with a 7.3 liter NA IDI Diesel engine.
 If you’re not familiar with that term, “IDI” refers to the Indirect Injection system International Harvester used in its four-stroke V8 diesels the company sold under license to Ford for use in their truck and van lines from 1983 through 1994.
 Channeling this power to the dually rear end and unspecified transfer case is a ZF5 five-speed manual transmission.